Last Updated on July 20, 2022 by ashley.davis

 Moving to a smaller and more efficient home means the costs are low from every angle.
 This includes mortgage payments as well.
 You can save money from here and use that for senior-friendly vacations.

-7 Great Tips on Downsizing for Seniors
+7 Great Downsizing Tips for Seniors

 Going through a whole household of possessions and memories can be daunting for both seniors and caregivers, but sticking to this essential list can help keep the process smooth and simple.
 Some helpful downsizing tips to consider include: